 Is the border so secure that a new “immigration wave” could be turned back, with few making it into the U.S.?
 The evidence on that point is not encouraging.

 However, there is doubt even concerning the 44% for which the Border Patrol claims some degree of security.
-The GAO reports that over the past five years, the number of drug seizures at the border has increased by 83%.
+The GAO reports that from 2007-2012, the number of drug seizures at the border has increased by 83%.
 This must indicate a large increase in drug smuggling, if the decline in arrests of illegal aliens demonstrates a decline in successful crossings there.
 If drug smugglers can get across the border, there can be little doubt that those seeking jobs will be able to do the same.